Probate Q&A Series

 What If Taxes Are Delinquent?

 Under N.C.
-Gen. Stat. § 105-348, all co-owners are personally liable for unpaid property taxes.
+Gen. Stat. § 105-348, unpaid property taxes are a lien on the real property.
 In a partition action, the judge can require the parties to pay arrearages before confirming a sale, or order that the delinquent amount be paid from sale proceeds.
 Prompt payment often preserves equity and streamlines the court process.

 Helpful Hints

-• Set calendar reminders: North Carolina tax bills usually come out in July and are due by January 5 of the following year.
+• Set calendar reminders: North Carolina tax bills usually come out in July or August and are due by January 5 of the following year.

-• Penalties and interest accrue monthly after January 5; early payment saves money.
+• Interest accrues monthly after January 5; early payment saves money.

 • If multiple heirs contribute to taxes, keep receipts to prove your share when the court later allocates costs.